albar965/littlenavmap-manual/src/en/MENUS.rst

 |Contents (Online)| Contents (Online)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Show the online user manual in the default web browser.
+The English user manual is shown if it is not available in your language.

+You can install additional language packs for *Little Navmap* which can include a translated manual.

 .. _help-tutorials: